 When Breeze spots a company that fits your criteria, you can use HubSpot Workflows to trigger an action.
 This might be creating a task for a sales rep, pinging a Slack channel, or adding the company to an ad campaign.

 Breeze Intelligence uses a credit system.
-From what we’ve seen, a pack of 100 credits runs about $30 a month, and you spend a credit every time you enrich a company record.
+Typically, a pack of 100 credits costs about $30 a month, and you use a credit each time you enrich a company record.

 -